 - Look into High-Risk doctors too.
 Often, twin families need to see a high-risk doc in addition to their regular OB.
 Don’t worry about it.
 Everyone is just making sure you have the best care possible.
 It’s fairly typical for us, BUT ALSO, don’t worry if your doc DOES NOT suggest you see one.
 Every human is different.
 It’s not all lumped by age, geography, ethnicity, etc. Every pregnancy is unique and your medical team notices that.

-5 tips for a better 9th week of your twin pregnancy
+5 tips for a better 9th week

 - Nauseous much?
 This is very typical for your 9th week of pregnancy.
 Your HCG (human chorionic gonadotropin hormone aka pregnancy hormone) is PUMPING right now and that’s contributing to your queasiness.
 Add stress and a change in your eating habits and you just added two more layers to the problem.
 Eat popsicles, eat smaller amounts often, and sip ginger ale, eat ginger candy to fend off nausea.
 Some expecting moms even find the wristbands that folks wear for motion sickness helpful.
 Ask your doctor about Diclegis for nausea if it’s just too much for you to handle on your own.
 Pregnancy symptoms at this point could also include low blood sugar.